artisin/teFlow/README.md

 ## Examples

 ##### Arg Option
-The arg option allows you to set the inital arguments that are to be sent to the first function and you can do this using the following.
+The arg option allows you to set the inital arguments which in turn are applied to the first function.
 ```js
 //All methods will produce the same arguments
 var fn1 = function (one, two, three) {